 {% endnavList %}

-Through such code structure, when the user accesses the page with this template, they will see the two-level navigation menu meticulously set up in the AnQiCMS backend.
+Through such a code structure, when a user visits a page with this template, they will see the two-level navigation menu meticulously set up in the AnQiCMS backend.

 Summary

-By following these steps, you will be able to create, manage, and display a clear and hierarchical website navigation in AnQiCMS.
-From defining navigation categories, adding links, setting levels and orders in the "Website Navigation Settings" backend, to using them in the front-end templates.navListLabel calling and rendering, the entire process is smooth and easy to master.The flexibility of AnQiCMS allows you to create a navigation system that is both beautiful and practical according to the actual design requirements of the website, thereby enhancing the user experience and the professionalism of the website.
+By following these steps, you will be able to create, manage, and display a clear and layered website navigation in AnQiCMS.
+From defining navigation categories, adding links, setting levels and sequences in the "website navigation settings" in the backend, to using in the front-end templatenavListThe tag is called and rendered, the whole process is smooth and easy to master.The flexibility of AnQiCMS allows you to create a beautiful and practical navigation system according to the actual website design requirements, thereby enhancing the user experience and the professionalism of the website.

-1. Can AnQiCMS's navigation menu create multi-level navigation beyond two levels?Currently, AnQiCMS's navigation system supports up to two-level navigation natively.If your website design has strict requirements for three-level or more navigation, consider using custom template tags combined with category list tags to achieve more complex displays, but this usually requires certain knowledge of template development and front-end logic processing ability.
+1. Can AnQiCMS navigation menu create multi-level navigation beyond two levels?Currently, the navigation system of AnQiCMS natively supports up to two-level navigation.If your website design has strict requirements for three-level or more navigation, you can consider using custom template tags combined with category list tags to achieve more complex display, but this usually requires certain knowledge of template development and front-end logic processing ability.

-2. Why did the order of navigation 'Display Order' not change on the front end?Please first check if you have entered a valid number in the "Display Order" field.AnQiCMS will sort these numbers from small to large, and the smaller the number, the earlier the navigation item.If the numbers of multiple navigation items are the same, their relative order may depend on the creation time or other internal logic.To ensure accurate sorting, it is recommended to set a unique 'display order' number for each navigation item that requires a specific order.
+2. Why did I set the navigation display order, but the front-end order did not change?Please first check if you have entered a valid number in the 'Display Order' field.AnQiCMS will sort these numbers from small to large, and the smaller the number, the earlier the navigation item is.If multiple navigation items have the same number, their relative order may depend on the creation time or other internal logic.To ensure accurate sorting, it is recommended to set a unique 'display order' number for each navigation item that requires a specific order.